satyasekharcvb/http-basic-auth-oss/README.md

 # Deploy LWC OSS App with Express API Server to Heroku

-This repo has the sample code that shows you how an LWC OSS App that uses an Express API Server can be deployed to Heroku.
+This repo has the sample code that shows how to serve HTTP basic authentication using LWC OSS App

 ## Steps and Changes Explained